Visibility Extension via Reflection: Introduction

-The visibility polygon of a query point $q$ with a reflecting-edge $e$ is the maximal sub-polygon of $\P$ visible to $q$ either directly or via $e$.
-Two points $x$ and $y$ inside $\P$ can see each other through $e$, if and only if they are reflected-visible with a specified type of reflection.
-We call these points \emph{reflected-visible} (or mirror-visible).
-Sometimes to be more specific we use $e$-reflected-visible (or $e$-mirror-visible).
-Since only an interval of a reflecting-edge $e$ is applicable, we can consider the whole edge as a reflecting-edge, and there is no need to split an edge into other smaller edges.
-However, in order to compute the $e$-reflected-visibility area, only \emph{the visible part} of $e$ should be taken into account.
+Two points $x$ and $y$ inside $\P$ can see each other through a reflecting edge $e$, if and only if they are reflected visible with a specified type of reflection.
+We call these points \emph{reflected visible} (or \emph{mirror-visible}).

-An area inside the polygon that is not directly visible to $q$ and we intend to add it to the surface area of $\VP(q)$ using some reflecting-edges is called a \emph{spike}.

-Throughout this paper, we use three well-known problems: Art Gallery, Subset Sum, and 3-SAT.
-In the following, we present the definition of these problems, and as we need more details on the Art Gallery problem are mentioned.

-1- In computational geometry, art gallery problems are motivated by the question, “How many security cameras are required to guard an art gallery?”
-The art gallery is modeled as a connected polygon $\P$.
-A camera, which we will henceforth call a guard, is modeled as a point in the polygon. \emph{The Art Gallery problem} is to determine the minimum number of guards that are sufficient to see every point in the interior of an art gallery room.
+\emph{The Art Gallery problem} is to determine the minimum number of guards that are sufficient to see every point in the interior of an art gallery room.
 The art gallery can be viewed as a polygon $\P$ of $n$ vertices, and the guards are stationary points in $\P$.
-Steve Fisk \cite{cite:fisk} proved that $\lfloor \frac{n}{3} \rfloor$ guards are always sufficient and sometimes necessary.
-Five years earlier, Victor Klee \cite{cite:victorklee} has posed this question to Václav Chvátal, who soon gave a more complicated solution.

-If guards are placed at vertices of $\P$, they are called \emph{vertex guards}~\cite{ComGeoBook}.
+If guards are placed at vertices of $\P$, they are called \emph{vertex guards}.
 If guards are placed at any point of $\P$, they are called \emph{point guards}.
 If guards are allowed to be placed along the boundary of $\P$, they are called \emph{boundary-guards} (on the perimeter).
-Since guards placed at points or vertices are stationary, they are referred to as \emph{stationary guards}.
-If guards are mobile along a segment inside $\P$, they are referred to as \emph{mobile guards}.
-If mobile guards move along edges of $\P$, they are referred to as \emph{edge guards}.
 To know more details on the history of this problem see~\cite{cite:2000}.